Senjia12/Oxalis/README.md

 # Oxalis

 This website is under construction.
-It aims to introduce briefly the Oxalis Office (in french, "Cabinet Oxalis"), dedicated to psychotherapy, from a psychologist and neuropsychologist, especially for patient with neurodevelopment disorders, also known as neurodivergents.
+It aims to introduce briefly the Oxalis Office (in french, "Cabinet Oxalis"), dedicated to psychotherapy, from a psychologist and neuropsychologist, especially for patients with neurodevelopment disorders, also known as neurodivergents.

 ## index.html structure